Hello World 👋

 Table of Contents

 Hello 👋!
-As a computer enthusiast, I'm always looking for new ways to learn and experiment with programming, design, and engineering.
+As a computer enthusiast, I enjoy exploring new ways to learn about programming, design, and engineering.

 In this post, I'll walk you through my process of setting up this blog, covering my choice of tools (Zola and Pico CSS), and how I'm hosting it on GitHub Pages.